PipedreamHQ/pipedream/docs/docs/quickstart/using-npm-packages/README.md

 return response.data
 ```

-Finally, let's rename our step from `steps.nodejs_1` to `steps.get_request` so we don't need to modify the last step of our workflow.
+Finally, rename our step from `steps.nodejs_1` to `steps.get_request` so you don't need to modify the last step of the workflow (which refrences `steps.get_request.$return_value`).
 Your workflow should now look like this:

 ![image-20210516213201525](../images/image-20210516213201525.png)

-Next, click the **Deploy** button, and then load the endpoint URL in your browser again.
+Next, **Deploy** your changes and load the endpoint URL in your browser again.
 You should continue to see the ISS position returned.
-Next, return to your workflow and select the event that corresponds with your most recent test.
-You should see your `steps.get_request` code step output the same result as the **GET Request** action you just replaced.
+Return to your workflow and select the event that corresponds with your most recent test.
+You should see your `steps.get_request` code step output the ISS position similar to the **GET Request** action you just replaced.

 ![image-20210516213527109](../images/image-20210516213527109.png)

-When you're done with this quickstart, test out other popular npm packages like `moment`, `loadash`, `luxon` and more!
+**Next, we'll transform data returned by the ISS API and save it to Google Sheets.** [Take me to the next example &rarr;](../add-data-to-google-sheets/)